cognetive/VPC-Flow-Logs-Analytics/documentation.md

 ## Machine Learning Module
 This module provides two models to detect anomalies in flow logs, both are based on neural networks.

 ### Detect Anomalies with Fully Convolutional Network (FCN)
+Implemented in *cnn_regression()*.
 This network is designed to detect *contextual anomalies* in 1d time series.
 Given k-consequtive values of a time series, the network tries to predict the next value.
 Anomalies can be defined as the values which the network fails to predict.

 #### Structure
 This model is implemented by a (potentially deep) neural network, which consists of 4 main layers: Input, output, a convolution layer